 Dr. Dustin H. Ranglack

 Dr. Ranglack completed a BS (Wildlife Science, 2008) and PhD (Ecology, 2014) at Utah State University.
 His dissertation research focused on a bison-cattle conflict on public land in the Henry Mountains of S. Utah.
 He also worked as a post-doctoral researcher at Montana State University studying resource selection patterns in nine different elk herds in Montana during the summer and hunting seasons.
-He started as an Assistant Professor at UNK in 2016 and plans to continue his research on large mammal ecology and management with an applied focus.
+He started as an Assistant Professor at UNK in 2016 and plans to continue his research on large mammal ecology and conservation with an applied focus.

 Rob completed a BS (Wildlife and Fisheries Science, 2014) at The Pennsylvania State University.
 He spent a semester abroad in Tanzania with the School for Field Studies and completed a directed research project on the ecological correlates of game bird distributions.
 He has worked with a variety of species as a field technician including bats, snowshoe hares, sage grouse, and sharp-tailed grouse.
 He also spent two seasons on a crew conducting Canada lynx habitat research in southern Colorado and northwest Montana.
 His research interests include spatial ecology and population dynamics.
-He will be joining the Ranglack lab at UNK in the Fall of 2017 working on the spatial ecology of bison.
+He will be joining the Ranglack lab at UNK in the Fall of 2017, studying the spatial ecology of bison.

 Clara grew up on a cattle ranch southwest of Mullen, NE and plans on graduating from UNK in December 2017 with a Biology Major and Business Minor.
 Her undergraduate research project focuses on the factors (age, sex, social dominance, etc.) that influence bison stress levels during 'working' operations at the Crane Trust.
 She plans to return to the ranch after graduation and work on artificial insemination in cattle.